ctools/ctools/doc/source/users/notebooks.rst

    :align: center

 on top of a page, you can click on it to download the notebook and run it on your computer.
-All notebooks are available for download from this page.
+All notebooks are also available for download from this page.

-   * :download:`Using ctools from Python
+* :download:`Using ctools from Python <tutorials/quickstart/ctools-from-python.ipynb>`
-     <tutorials/beyond/ctools-from-python.ipynb>`
-   * :download:`Combining observations
+* :download:`Combining observations <tutorials/beyond/combining-observations.ipynb>`
-     <tutorials/quickstart/combining-observations.ipynb>`
-   * :download:`Performing a stacked analysis
+* :download:`Performing a stacked analysis <tutorials/beyond/stacked-analysis.ipynb>`
-     <tutorials/quickstart/stacked-analysis.ipynb>`